Taylorwq/Applied-Data-Science-Project-1/README.md

 # Applied-Data-Science-Project-1
 This project builds a complete data science pipeline for financial market analysis.
-The workflow covers data acquisition, cleaning, feature engineering, exploratory analysis
+The workflow covers data acquisition, cleaning, preprocessing and feature engineering, also exploratory analysis

 All source code is located in the code folder.